-4. FINAL EXAM: The Final Exam will emphasize the second half of the semester but will also include some questions that integrate materials from the whole course.
-The final exam will consist of a mix of multiple choice and short answer essays.
+5. FINAL EXAM: The Final Exam will emphasize the second half of the semester but will also include some questions that integrate materials from the whole course.
+The final exam will be entirely multiple choice.
 You will have 2 hours to complete the exam.